-The unmodified illustrative report below is applicable toto the unmodified auditor's report on the statutory annual financial statements of an entity prepared for the purpose of the Companies Act.
-The financial statements comprise which include the financial statements and the directors' report as required by the Companies Act.
+The unmodified illustrative report below is applicable to statutory annual financial statements which include the financial statements and the directors' report required by the Companies Act.
 The financial statements are prepared in accordance with a general purpose financial reporting framework that achieves fair presentation.

-This illustrative report incorporates\addresses the requirements and guidance set forthcontained -in ISRE 2400 (Revised) concerning\with\respect\to\the independent reviewer's report on the financial statements.
-It\also draws on the requirements and guidance contained in ISA 720 (Revised) concerning the directors' report, and the relevant requirements of the Companies Act. and draws from ISA 720 (Revised) with respect to the directors' report, and the requirements of the companies Act.
-The adaptations contained\in the illustrative report are referenced to the appropriate notes.
+This report incorporates the guidance set forth in ISRE 2400 (Revised) with respect to the independent reviewer's report on the financial statements and draws from ISA 720 (Revised) with respect to the directors' report, and the requirements of the Companies Act.
+The adaptations in the illustrative report are referenced to the appropriate notes.

-- Review of a complete set of general purpose\financial statementsof a company using a fair presentation framework, prepared for the purpose of compliance with the Companies Act 2008, of South Africa - The financial statements are prepared for a general purpose by management of the entity in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities - The company's Memorandum of Incorporation does not provide forrequire the appointment of an audit committee and a company secretary - The independent reviewer auditor has concluded an unmodified (i.e., "clean") conclusion is appropriate based on the evidence obtained
+- Review of a complete set of financial statements - The financial statements are prepared for a general purpose by management of the entity in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary - The auditor has concluded an unmodified (i.e., "clean") conclusion is appropriate based on the evidence obtained

-To the Shareholders of ABC Proprietary Limited[N1]
+To the Shareholders of ABC Proprietary Limited [N1]

-Report on the Financial Statements
+Report on the Financial Statements26